pulse2percept/pulse2percept/doc/users/faq.rst

 frequency.

-Devices whose video processing is known carry an encoder of their own, in which case ``implant.stim = image`` encodes for you.
+Devices whose video processing is known carry an encoder of their own, in which case handing the model an image encodes it for you.
 :py:class:`~pulse2percept.implants.ArgusII` is one of them.
 Assign a different encoder to ``implant.encoder`` to say how the encoding should be done, or ``None`` to switch it off.

-If you already know the electrical stimulation you want to simulate, construct a :py:class:`~pulse2percept.stimuli.Stimulus` directly or assign stimulation to the implant.
+If you already know the electrical stimulation you want to simulate, construct a :py:class:`~pulse2percept.stimuli.Stimulus` directly.
 An electrical stimulus never goes through the encoder.

 .. important::